The Revd Canon Dr Keith Riglin AKC is an Anglican Priest, and Chaplain to the St Thomas’ and Waterloo campuses.

 He is particularly interested in ecclesiology and sacramental theology, and in the application of theology and religious belief to public thought and practice.

 Keith has two daughters, both graduates of UCL, and lives with his wife Canon Jennifer Smith (a Methodist presbyter and superintendent minister of Wesley’s Chapel, London).
 He enjoys cinema and contemporary dance, and is a passionate fan of the music of the sadly missed (“the quiet Beatle”) George Harrison.
 He remains a fan of Doctor Who since watching the first ever episode in 1963, at the age of 5, and fascinated by the whole concept of things and ideas being "bigger on the inside" (the TARDIS) - a metaphor for a universe pregnant with meaning.

-Keith serves as assistant priest at St Anne's Church, Soho, to which all members of College are welcome.
+Keith serves as a Director of Ordinands in the Diocese of London, and as assistant priest at St Anne's Church, Soho, to which all members of College are welcome.
 The Eucharist is celebrated each Sunday at 11.00 at the church at 55 Dean Street.